 Want the web page to load faster in Google Chrome?
 Enable lazy loading feature in Chrome.
 The following blog post will guide you instructions on how to enable it.

-2. Open the Chrome browser, and in the address bar, you need to copy-paste the following address and hit enter.
+2. Open the Chrome browser, and in the address bar, load Chrome://flags.
+This will take you to the Chrome flags page.

 As a result, users will enjoy faster web page loading time.
 All this because the browser is not loading all the site elements instantly, but load them slowly.
 The whole concept is named as lazy loading.

 What are your thoughts about Google Chrome Lazy loading feature?
 Find this feature useful?
-I would like to know your opinion in the comments.
+We would like to know your opinion in the comments.

 Himachali, Mechanical Engineer, Snooker Lover, Avid drinker of Scotch, Content Creator, Traveller and Shorter than you (probably).